Ready to take your managed service provider (MSP) business to the next level?

 - Phishing: Social engineering attacks have become much more sophisticated in recent years.
 Email and spam filtering should be set up on all devices, as well as intelligent user education in place to keep employees top of their game.

 - Encryption and backup: Talk to your customer about the processes that you are going to put in place to keep their data secure.
-Don’t promise the earth!
-It’s best to be clear that cyber-attacks do happen, and your job is to protect, but also to prepare.
+It’s best to sets expectations and be clear that cyber-attacks do happen, and your job is to protect, but also to prepare.

 6. Install all necessary software